indieweb/wordpress-indieauth/readme.md

 ### What is a token endpoint? ###

 Once you have proven your identity, the token endpoint issues a token, which applications can use to authenticate as you to your site.
-The plugin supports you using an external token endpoint if you want, but by having it built into your WordPress site, it is under your control.
+The plugin does offer an expert mode to allow you to use an external token endpoint if you want, but by having it built into your WordPress site, it is under your control.

 You can manage and revoke tokens under User->Manage Tokens if you are using the local configuration only.
 You will only see tokens for the currently logged in user.